-Revenue from sales of products associated with the ICT business, which was previously recorded as part of the fixed-line service revenue, has been reclassified as revenue from sales of telecommunications products to better reflect the commercial nature of the transactions.
-Correspondingly, certain cost of sales of products associated with the ICT business, which was previously recorded as part of the general, administrative and other expenses, has been reclassified as part of the cost of telecommunications product sold.
-The related figures for the years ended December 31, 2016 have been reclassified on the same basis.
+(1) Revenue from sales of products associated with the ICT business, which was previously recorded as part of the fixed-line service revenue, has been reclassified as revenue from sales of telecommunications products to better reflect the commercial nature of the transactions since 2017.
+Correspondingly, certain cost of sales of products associated with the ICT business, which was previously recorded as part of the general, administrative and other expenses, has been reclassified as part of the cost of telecommunications product sold since 2017.